pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 <Image src="docs/KYC-screens.png" alt="usecase 1"/>

 <Highlight>
-  Should you not have a mobile app : no problem, we have an app for you: <b class="term">Xpollens Authenticator</b> integrates the SDK and can fits perfectly in your onboarding process.
+  If you do not have your own mobile app : no problem, we have an app for you: <b class="term">Xpollens Authenticator</b> integrates the SDK and can fits perfectly in your onboarding process.
 </Highlight>

 <Highlight type="tip">
-  You define the technical unique identifier of your prospect : the <b class="term">appUserId</b> ; our call-backs will use this same identifier.
+  You define the unique identifier of your prospect : the <b class="term">appUserId</b> ; our callbacks will use this same identifier.
 </Highlight>

 ## Straight Through Process

-We offer a simple **plug'n'play** webservice giving multiple call-backs so you can easily track your prospect every step of the way.
+We offer a simple **plug'n'play** webservice giving multiple callbacks so you can easily track your prospect every step of the way.

 > Use this feature to identify any relevant individual, from your prospects to your employees or mandated executives.